 Palacio Real: It’s a beautiful palace with extraordinary rooms in which the Spanish Royal family lived until 1931.

 Prado Museum: The Museo del Prado is the main Spanish national art museum, located in central Madrid.

 By attending this TEFL course in Spain, you will receive so much more than a TEFL Certificate and job contacts in Spain, you will get priceless experiences!
-Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and entertainment of Spain.
+Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless charm and entertainment of Barcelona.